osoc21/Safe-Crossing/README.md

 # Safe Crossing
-This project is about determining which crosswalk a pedestrian is about to cross with a mobile phone and optionally hardware devices installed on the intersection.
-Pedestrians and specially blind people are the target audience for this project.
+This project is about determining which crosswalk a pedestrian is about to cross with a mobile phone and optional hardware devices installed on the intersection.
+Pedestrians, specifically blind people, are the target audience for this project.
 Here is the [link](https://osoc21.github.io/Safe-Crossing/) to our website.

 ## Overview
-In this project, we use the Pozyx kit in order to determine the precise location of the user and if the user is close to a traffic light, we send the status of the traffic light to user's smart phone.
+In this project, we use a Pozyx kit in order to determine the precise location of the user and, if the user is close to a traffic light, we send the traffic light's status to the user's smartphone.

 ## Structure of the project and repository
 This project has three main parts:
 - A backend written in NodeJS.
-The Backend folder also has a sub folder named Pozyx that contains the necessary code for precise localization.
+The `Backend` folder also has a subfolder named `Pozyx` containing the necessary code for precise localization.
-- A Frontend written in Flutter.
+- A frontend written in Flutter.
 - ARKit development and experimentation.
 This part is completely separate from the backend and frontend parts.

 ## Documentation